Byelorussian Soviet Socialist Republic: German involvement

 The Russo-German front in Belarus remained static since 1915 and formal negotiations began only on 19 November (2 December N.S.), when the Soviet delegation traveled to the German-occupied city of Brest-Litovsk.
 A cease-fire was quickly agreed and proper peace negotiations began in December.

-However, the German party soon went back on its word and took full advantage of the situation, and the Bolsheviks' demand of a treaty "without annexations or indemnities" was unacceptable to the Central Powers, and on 18 February, hostilities resumed.
+However, the German party soon went back on its word and took full advantage of the situation, and the Bolsheviks' demand for a treaty "without annexations or indemnities" was unacceptable to the Central Powers, and on 18 February, hostilities resumed.
 The German Operation Faustschlag was of immediate success, and within 11 days, they were able to make a serious advance eastward, taking over Ukraine, the Baltic region, and occupying eastern Belarus.
 This forced the Obliskomzap to evacuate to Smolensk.
 The Smolensk Governorate was passed to the Western Oblast.
 At the end of February, the Germans entered Minsk, which the Soviet authorities had already cleared a few days prior.

 Faced with the German demands, the Bolsheviks accepted their terms at the final Treaty of Brest-Litovsk, which was signed on 3 March 1918.
 For the German Empire, Operation Faustschlag achieved one of their strategic plans for World War I, to create a German-centered hegemony of buffer states, called Mitteleuropa.
 On the eve of Germany's occupation of Minsk, some members of the disbanded Belarusian National Council emerged from hiding and formed a provisional government, hoping to achieve German recognition.
 However, the Germans did not recognise it as another assembly in Vilna was created under their auspices.
 The Minsk and Vilna organisations issued a joint proclamation on 25 March establishing the Belarusian Democratic Republic (BDR) with German approval.
 The new government also sought material aid from Germany.
 The more radical nationalists who disapproved of collaboration with the Germans went to the communists and fled to Russia.
 The communists who did not escape to the east during the German occupation were driven underground.

 In the spring of 1918, the Germans disapproved of the socialist inclinations of the nationalists in the Belarusian government and forced a change in leadership of the puppet government; however, the Germans were also displeased with him and removed him.
 As a result, the Germans permitted the government less jurisdiction compared to the one in Ukraine.
 An increase in repression by the Germans also led to an agrarian revolt, although not as violent as the one in Ukraine, which benefitted the communists.
-The communist underground were directed by the party's Northwestern Regional Committee in Smolensk, which aimed for an alliance with the peasantry.
+The communist underground was directed by the party's Northwestern Regional Committee in Smolensk, which aimed for an alliance with the peasantry.